CSH-Integration/learning-library/workshops/oic-erp-fileimport/LabGuide300.md

  **NOTE:** the **User Name and Password** values will be given to you by your instructor.

- - Once you enter, it should look like below screenshot.
+ - Once you enter the required details, it should look like below screenshot.

  	![](images/100/image003.png)